intarchboard/draft-iab-privacy-partitioning/draft-iab-privacy-partitioning.md

-Since the redemption context and issuance context are separate connections that involve separate entities, they can also be further decoupled by running those parts of the protocols at very different times.
+Since the redemption context and issuance context are separate connections that involve separate entities, they can also be further decoupled by running those parts of the protocols at different times.
 Clients can fetch tokens through the issuance context early, and cache the tokens to later use in redemption contexts.
-This aids in partioning identifiers and data.
+This can aid in partitioning identifiers and data.

-{{PRIVACYPASS}} describes different models for which entities operate origins, attesters, and issuers; in some models, they are all separate entities, but in others, they can be operated by the same entity.
+{{PRIVACYPASS}} describes different deployment models for which entities operate origins, attesters, and issuers; in some models, they are all separate entities, but in others, they can be operated by the same entity.
 The model impacts the effectiveness of partitioning, and some models